 - High quality clinical trial reports.
 Again, if they’re published in high impact journals, and include fairly large numbers (in general, I like to see >1,000 subjects in each arm, but even those in the hundreds can be useful), they can provide evidence to support a hypothesis.
 However, and this is important, bad study design is bad study design.
 That’s why the peer-review process is so important, and that’s why we add weight to it.
 The expectation is that other experts can sort out statistical and design problems before the paper is published.
 Moreover, even high impact journal studies get it wrong–Mr. Andy Wakefield, whose fraudulent paper, alleging a connection between MMR and autism, was published and subsequently retracted by the Lancet, a very high impact factor journal, and one of the top medical journals in the world.

-- Small clinical trials.
+- Small clinical trials (or small population size studies).
 At this point, they border on observational studies that need to be confirmed (or refuted) by larger studies.
 In the world of clinical trials for pharmaceuticals, research starts at the small size (less than a 100 patients) at Phase I, progresses through several hundred patients for Phase II, and finally ending with several thousand in Phase III.
 At each phase more and more data is accumulated, but at Phase I, little can be concluded from the data except for basic safety.

 - Animal or cell culture studies.
 This is basic primary research which may or may not be applicable to human health issues.
 Too much credence is given to studies that may be 20 years away from having any applicability, if any at all.
 Someone publishes that cannabis “cures” breast cancer in mice, and that is used to support the smoking of pot to “cure cancer”.
 Except there’s no real evidence that it can.
 And the same issues apply.
 Is the research in a high quality journal.
 There is an old joke in medical research circles: science has cured cancer in mice for decades.